-At the time, under then-president Barack Obama, the US had pledged to waive secondary American sanctions as long as Iran continued to abide by the agreement.
+At the time, under then-president Barack Obama, Washington had pledged to waive secondary US sanctions as long as Iran continued to abide by the agreement.

-But Obama’s successor, Donald Trump, pulled out of the pact on May 8, fulfilling a 2016 campaign promise to withdraw from a deal which he once described as the “worst ever”.
+But Obama’s successor Trump pulled out of the pact on May 8, fulfilling a 2016 campaign promise to withdraw from a deal he once described as the “worst ever”.

 The US sanctions not only target American companies with operations in Iran, such as GE and Honeywell, but foreign companies with operations in both Iran and the US, such as French oil giant Total, could also be held liable if they choose to stay in Iran.

 Majidyar noted the threat of sanctions had already forced major international companies and banks to scale down their activities in Iran.